rulewis/journey-optimizer.en/help/using/personalization/functions/string.md

 ## Replace {#replace}

-The `replace` function is used to.
+The `replace` function is used to replace a given substring in a string with another substring.

 **Format**